loadero/loadero-python/README.md

     print("test is well configured. efficient usage of CPU resources")
 ```

-The `not None` checks are required, because some or all metrics for a result can
+The `not None` checks are required because some or all metrics for a result can
 be missing.
-For example non-WebRTC tests will not have any `webrtc` metrics.
+For example, non-WebRTC tests will not have any `webrtc` metrics.

 ### Filtering and Pagination

-Read all operations have the option to limit the number of resources returned,
+Read-all operations have the option to limit the number of resources returned,
-offset a limited read all operation by some amount of resources and filter out
+offset a limited read-all operation by some amount of resources and filter out
 undesired resources.

-This is done by passing a query params argument when performing a read all
+This is done by passing a query params argument when performing a read-all
 operation.

 `QueryParams` class is contained in `loadero_python.resources.resource` module